bigchaindb/BEPs/README.md

 # BigchainDB Enhancement Proposals (BEPs)

 This is the BigchainDB Enhancement Proposal project.
-We collect specifications for APIs, protocols, and processes.
+We collect BEPs for APIs, protocols, and processes.

-The process to add or change an EIP is the following:
+The process to add or change a BEP is the following:
-- A specification is created and modified by pull requests according to [C4](./1).
+- A BEP is created and modified by pull requests according to [C4](./1).
-- Specification lifecycle SHOULD follow the lifecycle defined in [COSS](./2).
+- BEP lifecycle SHOULD follow the lifecycle defined in [COSS](./2).
-- Non-cosmetic changes are allowed only on [Raw](./2#raw-specifications) and [Draft](./2#draft-specifications) specifications.
+- Non-cosmetic changes are allowed only on [Raw](./2#raw-beps) and [Draft](./2#draft-beps) specifications.

 # Current BEPs